Discover the natural remedies that you can get from the dandelion mother tincture. In particular, we tell you its benefits on liver and skin.

 - undesirable effects: dandelion can cause allergic contact dermatitis due to the presence of sesquiterpene lactone beta-glucopyranosyl ester of taraxinic acid.

-Visit our herbal department for any clarification or for more information.
+For any clarification or for more information Contact us.

-ALL RIGHTS RESERVED, THIS TEXT IS NOT REPRODUCIBLE WITHOUT EXPRESS AUTHORIZATION OF ERBORISTERIA COMO
+ALL RIGHT ARE RESERVED, THIS TEXT IS NOT REPRODUCIBLE WITHOUT EXPRESS AUTHORIZATION OF ERBORISTERIA COMO.